 back

-SimHub ShakeIt profile mechanics
+SimHub ShakeIt loaded slip/grip

-slip/grip for tire haptics
+tire haptics for slip/grip

 enter No to have an imported profile considered unique.